Foreign, Commonwealth & Development Office

 Minister of State (Foreign, Commonwealth and Development Office)

-To ask the Secretary of State for Foreign, Commonwealth and Development Affairs, if he will re-establish the Department for International Development.
+To ask the Secretary of State for Foreign, Commonwealth and Development Affairs, if he will increase development funding for sexual and reproductive health and rights.

 Minister of State (Foreign, Commonwealth and Development Office)